Tessian’s mission is to secure the human layer by empowering people to do their best work, without security getting in their way.

 Looking “under the hood” of an email’s header is a useful exercise to help employees understand how email spoofing works.
 You can see if the email failed authentication processes like SPF, DKIM, and DMARC, and check whether the “Received” and “From” headers point to different domains.

-But it’s not realistic to expect people to carefully inspect the header of every email they receive.
 So what are some other giveaways that might suggest that an email spoofing scam is underway?

 You must get your whole team on board to defend against cybersecurity threats, and security awareness training can help you do this.
 However, Tessian research suggests that the effectiveness of security training is limited.

+Your mail server is another line of defense against spoofing attacks.
 Email servers check whether incoming emails have failed authentication processes, such as SPF (Sender Policy Framework), DKIM (DomainKeys Identified Mail), and DMARC (Domain-based Message Authentication, Reporting, and Conformance).

+In the “spoofed email header” we provided above, you can see that the spoofed email failed DMARC, SPF, and DKIM checks.
 Many email providers will warn the user if an email has failed authentication.
 Here’s an example of such a warning from Protonmail:

 As part of your company’s security awareness training, you can urge employees to pay close attention to these warnings and report them to your IT or cybersecurity team.
+However, it’s not safe to rely on your email provider.
+A Virginia Tech study looked at how 35 popular email providers handled email spoofing.
+The study found:

 As noted by the Virginia Tech study, email providers often allow fraudulent emails through their filters — even when they fail authentication.
+But, perhaps more importantly, whether a fraudulent email fails authentication in the first place is out of your hands.

 For example, SPF lets a domain owner list which email servers are authorized to send emails from its domain.
 And DMARC enables domain owners to specify whether recipient mail servers should reject, quarantine, or allow emails that have failed SPF authentication.